1Doomdie1/hashlist/README.md

 pip install hashlist
 ```

-- If you have hashlist installed update it form time to time using this command:
+- If you have hashlist installed update it from time to time using this command:

 ```bash
 pip install --upgrade hashlist